 Many local people have kindly offered support to our healthcare professionals with donations of food or other items.
 While we appreciate these offers, we need to ensure we are complying with the appropriate guidelines to keep both donors and our staff safe.
 Please email any offers of goods and services to firstname.lastname@example.org – a member of the team will be in touch.

-The total number of deaths announced by the trust is 39.
+The total number of deaths announced by the Trust is 878.
 For more information visit the NHS England website.

-Our thoughts and condolences remain with the patients’ familiy and loved ones at this difficult time.
+Our thoughts and condolences remain with the patients’ families and loved ones.

 Organisations across Hertfordshire including our Trust are appealing to the public to play their part in preventing outbreaks of Covid-19 in the county with a campaign that encourages people to take personal responsibility for protecting their community by following four simple actions:

 - Wash your hands

 - Get tested if you get symptoms and stay at home